Last updated: September 25, 2023

 As useful as MDR products and services can be, not every provider offers the end-to-end defence a modern business requires.
 Some MDR solutions fail to account for network- or cloud-based threats, only offering visibility into a single set of data.

 The prevalence of these three terms frequently means that companies in search of a solution are often stuck trying to figure out what protections vendors will provide.
 They also contribute to the belief that a single technology will solve all security challenges.
-But you’re not going to find the perfect solution in an acronym.
+But you won't find the perfect solution in an acronym.

 Instead, focus on the outcomes you need for your business.
 This includes things like the extent of coverage each solution provides, along with the expertise, qualifications, and services offered by the solution provider.
 You need protection that extends across every aspect of your IT infrastructure, delivering relevant and timely information along with the context needed to make informed decisions about your security posture.

 Not sure where to start?
-Field Effect’s team of experts is here to help.
-Contact us today to learn about what a holistic approach to cyber security would look like for your business.
+Field Effect is here to help.
+Learn more about Covalence, our managed detection and response solution, to see what a holistic approach to cyber security would look like for your business.